About the Research Seed Grant Program

 - Contact information for faculty mentor who will oversee project;

-- If necessary, Letter of Commitment from partner providing data or collaborating on project.
+- If applicable, Letter of Commitment from partner providing data or collaborating on project.

-The BARI Research Seed Grant program is made possible in part by support from Boston Indicators at The Boston Foundation, the Barr Foundation, and the Herman and Frieda L. Miller Foundation.
+The BARI Research Seed Grant program is made possible in part by support from Boston Indicators at The Boston Foundation and the Herman and Frieda L. Miller Foundation.

-The following projects received funding from BARI’s Research Seed Grant program for the 2019-2020 Academic Year:
+The following projects received funding from BARI’s Research Seed Grant program for the 2023-2024 year: